 ABS Applications: Excelling in Consumer and Everyday Products

-Polycarbonate steps in when operating conditions demand premium optical clarity, continuous high-temperature exposure, or extreme impact safety profiles that exceed the capabilities of standard commodities.
-Dominant application sectors include:
+Steps in when operating conditions demand premium optical clarity, continuous high-heat profiles, or extreme safety scenarios.

 Synergistic Performance: The Rise of PC/ABS Alloys

-Bridging the gap between these two polymers represents a massive volume opportunity for modern injection molders.
-PC/ABS alloys seamlessly combine the effortless processability and low shrinkage rates of ABS with the superior mechanical impact and thermal resistance of pure Polycarbonate.
-This high-performance hybrid has become the global industry benchmark for automotive crash-pads, laptop housings, and heavy-duty telecommunication equipment.
+PC/ABS alloys seamlessly combine effortless processability of ABS with superior impact and thermal thresholds of pure PC.
+This hybrid has become the global industry benchmark for automotive crash-pads, robust laptop housings, and heavy-duty telecommunication equipment.

 Selection Guide: How to Choose Between ABS and PC?